cbrewster/gsoc2017/notes/test_failures.md

  - [ ] execCommand on Document must enqueue a disconnected reaction when deleting a custom element from a contenteditable element
     * **Reason:** `execCommand` is not implemented.

+### `reactions/Element.html`
+ - [ ] slot on Element must enqueue an attributeChanged reaction when adding slot content attribute
+    * **Reason:** Servo does not implement Shadow DOM.

+ - [ ] slot on Element must enqueue an attributeChanged reaction when replacing an existing attribute
+    * **Reason:** Servo does not implement Shadow DOM.

 ### `reactions/ElementContentEditable.html`
  - [ ] contentEditable on ElementContentEditable must enqueue an attributeChanged reaction when adding contenteditable content attribute
     * **Reason:** `contenteditable` is not implemented in Servo.